xxfoundation/elixxir-docs/gateway_mixing.md

 design doesn't take into account our architecture, network topology or existing Gateway gossip protocol and so we have decided that the design articulated in this document is a more appropriate solution.
+That being said, a funnel node as described in their approach would essentially be a node that mixes all the traffic traversing the network for a specific time duration.
+This could potentially be implemented with either continuous time mixing as in the case of `Stop and Go` and `Poisson` mix strategies or a batch mix strategy.